mikailyusuf/Gads/README.md

 # Gads
-## An Andoid App written in kotlin to show Top learners in GADS2020
+## An Andoid App written in kotlin using the MVVM Architecture to show Top learners in GADS2020